Amr-Khaled-Ahmed/FCAI-Cairo-University-Fraction-Calculator-/README.md

 ## Program Features
-- The program starts with a welcome message, then asks the user to enter the account he wants to do
+- The program starts with a welcome message, then asks the user to enter the Calculation he wants to do
-- If the account is written incorrectly, the program will ask the user to enter the account again
+- If the Calculation is written incorrectly, the program will ask the user to enter the Calculation again
 - Incorrect entries, such as: the fraction was divided by zero, the fraction had more than one sign, and the fraction was written incorrectly
 ## Contributing